 Choosing your scholarship recipients can be one of the most exciting, and yet also one of the most contentious times in a scholarship program.
 Establishing a scholarship rubric to evaluate applications is key to optimizing your scholarship program, it eases the pressure in determining both the recipients and the award amounts.
-Don’t start gathering or evaluating any of your applications for your scholarship program until you read this post!
+Don’t start gathering or evaluating any of your scholarship applications for your scholarship program until you read this post!

 What is it about scholarship evaluation that is so time-consuming and heart-wrenching for evaluators?
 Answer: The vast number of people who seem like they need the money, or really deserve it.